 As a federally recognized accrediting agency, the Higher Learning Commission (HLC) is required to assure that all its member institutions are meeting their Title IV program responsibilities as well as complying with the expectations of specific regulations accreditors must enforce as a part of their recognition by the U.S. Department of Education.
 Compliance with these requirements by both institutions and HLC is necessary to ensure that institutions accredited by the HLC are eligible for federal financial aid.

 Expectations for Institutions and Peer Reviewers

-The Higher Learning Commission’s Federal Compliance Program follows a three-step process:
+The Federal Compliance Program follows a three-step process:

-- Second, the Commission expects that institutions make Federal Compliance additional supporting information available during the visit (or in the Assurance System).
-While conducting the visit, peer reviewers should verify that the Federal Compliance information they received is accurate and complete.
+Second, HLC expects that institutions make additional supporting information on Federal Compliance available during the visit (or in the Assurance System).
+While conducting the visit, peer reviewers should verify that the Federal Compliance information they have received is accurate and complete.
 They should raise any questions they have with institutional representatives.

-The Federal Compliance Packet provides all the information pertaining to the preparation of institutional and team materials to address the Federal Compliance requirements.
-The packet contains the following documents:
+The Federal Compliance Overview provides all the information pertaining to the preparation of institutional and team materials to address the Federal Compliance requirements.